Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Additional Experiments and Analysis

 \subsection{Bypass Manual Effort by Zero-shot-CoT}

 Starting with 4-8 manually constructed chain-of-thought exemplars, our methods show great success in automatically generating, pruning, and selecting suitable exemplars for each task.
-It helps bypass the order selection sensitivity and style sensitivity by humans and reach a better difficulty and diversity trade-off.
 After that, we raise a new question: \textit{Can we further bypass the effort of writing the initial chain-of-thought exemplars?} Based on current research of Zero-Shot-CoT~\citep{kojima2022large}, we found it is possible.
 Instead of using 4-8 manual-written exemplars to generate the chains, we simply add \textit{"Let's think step by step."} and let LLMs generate the chains.
-The further steps are still the same as before.

-We test the result under \texttt{text-davinci-002} model on GSM8K, CSQA, and Letter (4) and compare it with Zero-shot-CoT and Manual-CoT.
-Surprisingly, we observe the result can be comparable and even outperform Manual-CoT a bit as shown in Table \ref{tab:zero_shot}.
-The result further demonstrates that our method can effectively select a suitable combination of exemplars even from a pool that may contain low-quality chains.
+We test the result under \texttt{text-davinci-002} model on GSM8K, SVAMP, and Letter (4) and compare it with Zero-shot-CoT, Manual-CoT and Auto-CoT.
+Surprisingly, we observe the result can be comparable and even outperform Manual-CoT and Auto-CoT a bit as shown in Table \ref{tab:zero_shot}.
+The results further demonstrate that our method can effectively select a suitable combination of exemplars even from a pool that may contain low-quality chains.
 In conclusion, if a dataset already has manually written chains, our method can be applied to boost the performance.
-If a dataset does not have manually-written chains, our method can still be used to achieve higher accuracy than if it had manually-written chains, demonstrating the superiority of our method.
+If a dataset does not have manually written chains, our method can still be used to achieve higher accuracy than if it had manually written chains, demonstrating the superiority of our method.